ryanhaney97/translation-overlay/README.md

 [Version 0.1.1](http://bit.ly/1d9BY0x "Version 0.1.1 Download")

 ## Changelog

+Version 0.3.1 - Fixed a very annoying bug involving the game failing to read files.
+Also involved moving the translation data outside of the .jar file, so I went ahead and knocked out 2 things at once.

 Version 0.3.0 - Added support for multiple games!
 Use the drop-down menu on startup in order to select the game of choice.
 Fully supports Evanescent Existance, while having Yabusame's main scenario in Earthen Miraculous Sword translated as well.
 More translations for Earthen Miraculous Sword will be added after those respective files have been translated on the wiki.